By Katie Daynes

 Katie Daynes has written oodles of books for Usborne, from lifting the flaps on germs and poo, through things to spot in the sea and at school, to the life stories of Nelson Mandela and Marie Antoinette.
+She wrote My First Chess Book after being taught by her son, Joe Birks, who became the British Under 9 Chess Champion in 2017.
 She now lives in Yorkshire with her architect husband, two inquisitive children and a hamster called Toffee.
 When she’s not writing books, Katie likes walking on the blustery moors, meeting friends for coffee and playing competitive board games.

 Read the following reviews or write one of your own.

 Great book for my school project.
 Lots of interesting facts.